dmorl/MichiganCOVID/README.md

 Website note: Data are suppressed when the number of cases is five or below to protect the confidentiality of individuals.
 The sum of the cases for individual categories may be fewer than the total number of cases due to data suppression <br />
 Author note: As of 2020-08-02, the age category "0 to 19" was split up into two sub categories, "0 to 9" and "10 to 19", therefore two new categories were introduced and the "0 to 19" category is left blank after this date <br />

-PC_0_9
+CP_0_9
 * Column: CS
 * Description: Confirmed COVID cases across Michigan between the ages of 0 to 9
 * Values: Integer
 * Missing values reason: This value may be missing if not applicable or not provided  <br />
-Note: As of 2020-08-02, this category is a result of the variable "PC_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19
+Note: As of 2020-08-02, this category is a result of the variable "CP_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19

-PC_10_19
+CP_10_19
 * Column: CT
 * Description: Confirmed COVID cases across Michigan between the ages of 10 to 19
 * Values: Integer
 * Missing values reason: This value may be missing if not applicable or not provided  <br />
-Note: As of 2020-08-02, this category is a result of the variable "PC_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19
+Note: As of 2020-08-02, this category is a result of the variable "CP_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19

-PC_0_19
+CP_0_19
 * Column: CU
 * Description: Probable COVID cases across Michigan between the ages of 0 to 19
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0" <br />
-Note: As of 2020-08-02, this category was split into 2 categories ("PC_0_9" and "PC_10_19") and is left blank as a resultNote: As of 2020-08-02, this category was split into 2 categories: ages 0 to 9 and ages 10 to 19.
+Note: As of 2020-08-02, this category was split into 2 categories ("CP_0_9" and "CP_10_19") and is left blank as a resultNote: As of 2020-08-02, this category was split into 2 categories: ages 0 to 9 and ages 10 to 19.
 In order to preserve ability to compare across dates, these two categories are now summed in the dataset

-PC_20_29
+CP_20_29
 * Column: CV
 * Description: Probable COVID cases across Michigan between the ages of 20 to 29
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_30_39
+CP_30_39
 * Column: CW
 * Description: Probable COVID cases across Michigan between the ages of 30 to 39
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_40_49
+CP_40_49
 * Column: CX
 * Description: Probable COVID cases across Michigan between the ages of 40 to 49
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_50_59
+CP_50_59
 * Column: CY
 * Description: Probable COVID cases across Michigan between the ages of 50 to 59
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_60_69
+CP_60_69
 * Column: CZ
 * Description: Probable COVID cases across Michigan between the ages of 60 to 69
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_70_79
+CP_70_79
 * Column: DA
 * Description: Probable COVID cases across Michigan between the ages of 70 to 79
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_80_plus
+CP_80_plus
 * Column: DB
 * Description: Probable COVID cases across Michigan between the ages of 80 to 89
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"

-PC_AgeNR
+CP_AgeNR
 * Column: DC
 * Description: Probable COVID cases across Michigan with unknown/not reported age
 * Values: Integer